energyquantified/eq-python-client/docs/userguide/push-feed.rst

 Request the currently active curve event filters from the server.

-Note that this method temporarily block program execution while waiting for a response, and raises an exception if anything goes wrong.
+Note that this method temporarily block program execution while waiting for a response and raises an exception if anything goes wrong.
 The returned value is None if you are **not** subscribed to curve events, otherwise a list of the filters (i.e., :py:class:`~energyquantified.events.CurveNameFilter`, :py:class:`~energyquantified.events.CurveAttributeFilter`) you are subscribed